noqqe/why-openbsd.rocks/content/fact/pledge.md

 title: "pledge(2)"
 ---

-`pledge` allows you to limit a programs access to system calls very easily.
+`pledge` allows you to limit a program's access to system calls very easily.
-This is a huge improvement in security, because why should `cut(1)` ever open a socket?
-Just deny it to do so in first place.
-If there is a security hole in this binary, its possibilities are very limited.
+This is a huge improvement in security: why should `cut(1)` ever need to open a socket?
+Just deny it the ability to do so.
+Even if a binary is compromised, its chances to misbehave are greatly reduced.

 ```
 int